 Get Started with SkySQL

 We’re excited to have you try out the newest features and options in SkySQL!
-Now is a good time to explore what you can do with SkySQL as we are offering a $500 credit to get you started.
+Now is a good time to explore what you can do with SkySQL – get started today!

 More Information is available at: